 Open Monday to Friday for lunch and dinner

-Price: starters between €20 and €24 / main courses between €30 and €40 / desserts between €12 and €15 / cocktails between €19 and €21
+Prices: appetizers between 20 € and 24 € / main courses between 30 € and 40 € / desserts between 12 € and 15 € / cocktails between 19 € and 21 €

-Good deal: Blossom menus of the day with starter + main or main + dessert for €42 or starter + main + dessert for €47
+Good deal: Blossom daily menus with appetizer + main course or main course + dessert at 42 € or appetizer + main course + dessert at 47 €

 _

-The terrace of Bar le Faubourg
+The Bar le Faubourg terrace

-During the summer of 2022, the terrace of the Le Faubourg bar, at the 5-star Sofitel Paris Le Faubourg hotel, partnered with the Venezuelan rum brand Diplomatico to offer a pop-up bar with an hacienda feel.
-On the menu: very good signature cocktails with tropical accents, such as La Havane (€17) or the Punta Cana (€17) which we were able to test and absolutely loved!
-The Bar du Faubourg also launched a menu of tapas inspired by typical Latin American dishes that pair perfectly with the Diplomático cocktails.
-In short, it’s the ideal place for a summery and exotic afterwork in Paris!
+During the summer of 2022, the terrace of Le Faubourg bar, at the 5-star Sofitel Paris Le Faubourg hotel, partnered with the Venezuelan rum brand Diplomatico to offer a pop-up bar with an hacienda vibe.
+On the program: very good creative cocktails with tropical accents, such as La Havane (17 €) or the Punta Cana (17 €) which we were able to test and which we absolutely loved!
+The Bar du Faubourg also launched a menu of tapas inspired by typical Latin American dishes, pairing perfectly with Diplomático cocktails.
+In short, the ideal place for a summer and exotic afterwork in Paris!

-To try as tapas: guacamole (€12); sea bream ceviche with coconut milk (€14); spicy chicken tacos with salsa verde and cilantro (€12).
+To taste in tapas: guacamole (12 €); sea bream ceviche with coconut milk (14 €); spicy chicken tacos with salsa verde and cilantro (12 €).

 Tested in 2022